Exam 1 Study Guide

 2. Challenge-based.
 A password is a function of a challenge provided by the server.
 CHAP is an example of this.

-3. Time-based.
+3. Time-based or Sequence-based.
 Each password is a function of the time.
-TOTP and RSA’s SecurID are example of this.
+TOTP and RSA’s SecurID are examples of this.

 Sequence-based: S/Key